-- The first function relates to making an advice to the Delhi Government, with respect to the matter that deals with the prevention and the control of the water and Air pollution and also takes care in improving the air quality.
+- The first function relates to making advice to the Delhi Government, with respect to the matter that deals with the prevention and control of water and Air pollution and also takes care in improving the air quality.

-- The next function relates to organizing the awareness programmer in the context of prevention or control of the air and water pollution.
+- The next function relates to organizing the awareness program in the context of prevention or control of air and water pollution.

 - To be able to disseminate information pertaining to subjects like water and Air pollution.

 - To be able to specify the requisite guidelines that relate to the treatment of the sewage and its disposal.

 - To be able to develop such methods, which must be reliable and economical for treating the sewage and carefully dispose of it.